Timothy McVeigh: Incarceration and execution

 McVeigh was held on federal death row at USP Terre Haute in Indiana after 1999.

 McVeigh chose William Ernest Henley's 1875 poem "Invictus" as his final written statement.
 Just before the execution, when he was asked if he had a final statement, he declined.
 Jay Sawyer, a relative of one of the victims, wrote, "Without saying a word, he got the final word."
 Larry Whicher, whose brother died in the attack, described McVeigh as having "a totally expressionless, blank stare.
 He had a look of defiance and that if he could, he'd do it all over again."
 McVeigh was executed by lethal injection at 7:14 a.m. on June 11, 2001, the first person to be executed by the United States federal government since Victor Feguer was executed in Iowa on March 15, 1963.

+McVeigh stated that he had "religious, ethical and philosophical objections" to an autopsy.
+A letter to his hometown paper, The Buffalo News, reads "I was sentenced to death, not to death and disembowelment."
+The authorities granted him his wish.

 On November 21, 1997, President Bill Clinton had signed S. 923, special legislation introduced by Senator Arlen Specter to bar McVeigh and other veterans convicted of capital crimes from being buried in any military cemetery.
 His body was cremated at Mattox Ryan Funeral Home in Terre Haute.
 His ashes were given to his lawyer, who said "the final destination of McVeigh's remains would remain privileged forever."
 McVeigh had written that he considered having them dropped at the site of the memorial where the building once stood, but decided that would be "too vengeful, too raw, too cold."
 He had expressed willingness to donate organs, but was prohibited from doing so by prison regulations.
 Psychiatrist John Smith concluded that McVeigh was "a decent person who had allowed rage to build up inside him to the point that he had lashed out in one terrible, violent act."
 McVeigh's IQ was assessed at 126.

+After his execution, a decoy hearse was used as a security measure.
+A spokeswoman for the Terre Haute penitentiary in Indiana said they wanted to avoid a potential ambush of the motorcade.

 Associations

 According to CNN, his only known associations were as a registered Republican while in Buffalo, New York, in the 1980s, and a membership in the National Rifle Association while in the Army.

-After returning home from war he signed up for a trial membership in the KKK, although he did not ultimately continue with the Klan.
+While in the military, he signed up for a trial membership in the Ku Klux Klan, although he did not ultimately continue with the Klan.
 There is no conclusive evidence that he ever belonged to any other extremist groups.